Anthony Green (musician)

 Anthony Green (born April 15, 1982) is an American singer from Doylestown, Pennsylvania.
-He is currently the lead singer of Circa Survive, Saosin, The Sound of Animals Fighting, and L.S.
+He is currently the lead singer of The Sound of Animals Fighting, and L.S.
 Dunes, while also maintaining a solo career.
-He was previously in the bands Audience of One, Jeer at Rome, High and Driving, and Zolof the Rock & Roll Destroyer.
+He was previously in the bands Saosin, Audience of One, Circa Survive, Jeer at Rome, High and Driving, and Zolof the Rock & Roll Destroyer.
 Green is known for his distinctive, high vocal timbre.

 Career

 Audience of One

 Anthony Green's first band formed in 1997 while he was in high school with classmate and musician Tommy Dougherty (Junction 232).
 The band originally had Dougherty on guitar and Green on bass and vocals.
 Eventually, they recruited drummer Evan Madden.
 Green wanted to name the band 'Saosin', but Dougherty and Madden decided against it.
 Before settling on the "Audience of One" name, they played a few shows under the name "Handsome Pete" in 1998 and one show under the name "The Bill Bixby Experience".
 Due to problems with Evan's availability to practice and play shows, they sought out a new drummer.

 Green and Dougherty switched bass and guitar duties.
 Green met drummer J.D.
 Foster (Makeshift/Yellow 5) at Days Away's first show in summer of 1998.
 Foster tried out and musically they clicked right away.
 The band recorded an LP entitled, I Remember When This All Meant Something at Skylight Studio in the summer of 1999.
 It was released on Break Even Records on December 3, 1999.

 During the summer of 2000, Greg Itzen (Days Away/Like Lions) was welcomed into the band as a second guitar player.
 As a four-piece, they recorded a four-song demo EP at Skylight Studio.
-That fall, two of the members went off to college and one enlisted in the military.
+That Autumn, two of the members went off to university and one enlisted in the military.
 Audience of One was deemed 'on hiatus'.